The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 |Elective Subject(s)||Minimum Level|

 The Department of Social Work is one of the leading providers of social work training and education in Hong Kong.
-The four-year Bachelor of Social Work (Hons) Programme aims to develop student knowledge and professional values in social work so that graduates can effectively meet the social service needs of the community in a flexible, realistic, creative and professional yet critical manner.
+The four-year Bachelor of Social Work (Hons) Programme aims to equip students with knowledge and professional values in social work so that graduates can effectively meet the social service needs of the community in a flexible, realistic, creative and professional yet critical manner.

-Students are required to attend another 100 hours of non-credit bearing pre-placement activities, a 2-day growth group, and four integrative tutorials over four years.
-Following the University’s internationalisation strategy, there will be more opportunities for student exchange, overseas placements, visits from overseas scholars and other related activities to substantiate experiential and academic learning.
+Students are required to attend another 100 hours of non-credit bearing pre-placement activities, a growth group, and four levels of integrative tutorials over four years.
+Following the University’s internationalisation strategy, there are growing opportunities for student exchange, overseas placements, visits from overseas scholars and other related activities to substantiate experiential and academic learning.

 Student Learning Experiences

 All social work students are required to undertake two fieldwork placements in their Year 3 and Year 4 study.
-Each supervised fieldwork placement is of 400 hours.
+Each supervised fieldwork placement is of 400 hours, thus adding up to 800 hours in total plus another 100 hours of pre-placement work.

 All students are given an opportunity to consider applying for pursuing an exchange programme either in Year 2 or Year 3 study.
-If it lasts for one semester, the eligible students will be able to finish the Programme within four years.
+Students may be able to finish the programme within 4 years if they pursue the exchange programme in semester 2 of Year 2 study and follow through the study plan provided.
 If it lasts for two semesters, the eligible ones will need to finish the whole Programme in five years.

-Graduates holding a BSW (Hons) degree are qualified to apply as Registered Social Workers (RSW) in Hong Kong according to the Social Workers Registration Ordinance 1997.
+Graduates holding a Bachelor of Social Work (Hons) degree are qualified to apply as Registered Social Workers (RSW) in Hong Kong according to the Social Workers Registration Ordinance 1997.
 They are eligible to be employed as Assistant Social Work Officers in the Social Welfare Department or non-governmental organisations in Hong Kong.

 |HKDSE Academic Score (plus interview score, if any)||Derived from the score formula of individual programme